-In the United States, laws regarding the waiting period, age requirement, and number of witnesses vary by state.
-The best way to get the official, most up-to-date information is to check the website for the county you’re getting married in, as well as the state.
-Here’s a simple to-do list to keep things streamlined as you plan to elope in a different state.
+In the United States, laws regarding waiting periods, age requirements, and number of witnesses vary by state.
+The best way to get the official, most up-to-date information on these details is to check the government website for the county and state you’re getting married in, as these laws can change from time to time.

-Apply for your marriage license
+- Apply for your marriage license

-Visit the state and/or county’s website in which you’re getting married.
-Some let you apply online, and some require you to go in person.
-If you must apply in person, plan extra travel time for this, and see if you need to make an appointment.
-Also check to see what kind of payment the courthouse accepts (some still only take cash, believe it or not) and have all forms of required ID when you go.
-More often than not, you both need to be there, not just one of you.
+Visit the state and/or county’s website in which you’re getting married (make sure the site ends in “.gov”).
+Some courthouses let you apply online, and some require you to go in person.
+If you must apply in person, plan extra travel time for this, and see if you need to make an appointment, as some courthouses don’t allow you to just show up.

-Determine if there’s a waiting period
+- Determine if there’s a waiting period

-Filing the marriage license
+- Filing the marriage license

 Your marriage license gets filed in the state—specifically, the county—you get married in, not the state you reside in.
-This applies to all fifty states.
+This applies to all 50 states.
 And to clear up a ton of confusion, you don’t need to be a resident of the state in which you’re eloping in order to get married there.

 You do, however, need to get married in the state where you apply for the marriage license—marriage licenses don’t transfer from state to state, meaning you can’t apply for one in New Jersey and then try and have a legal ceremony in New York.

 - Marry yourselves